Do you want to go camping with dogs and not have any problems?

 - Thermometer (normal rectal temperature is between 38 and 39 degrees Celsius, except for puppies, which may have a few tenths more).

-Before leaving on your trip, it is a good idea to check with your vet to see if it is advisable to give your pet an anti-parasite, a vaccination or any other advice?
+Before leaving on your trip, it is a good idea to check with your vet to see if it is advisable to give your pet an anti-parasite, a vaccination, or any other advice.

 One of the most fun and exciting moments is undoubtedly when we go on a route with our dog.
 Around El Cares Camping we have a wide range of trails and paths so that we won't get bored for many days.
 Some of them are part of the self-interpreted routes that the campsite has prepared together with a group of specialists in the field.
 Others are the famous PR. or short-distance routes that the Picos de Europa National Park has marked with white and yellow marks.
+Please note that dogs are not allowed to run loose in the National Park.
+So make sure you have a short and a longer leash.
+Other prohibitions in the National Park

-You can get the appropriate information from the campsite reception.
+Moreover, you can get the appropriate information from the campsite reception.
 But before setting off we must make sure that we take into account certain information about the route:

-- choose a route suited to the breed, age and physical condition of the animal.
+- choose a route suited to the breed, age, and physical condition of the animal.

 - Find out the duration and difficulty of the activity.